Electronic counter-countermeasure: History

 Ever since electronics have been used in battle in an attempt to gain superiority over the enemy, effort has been spent on techniques to reduce the effectiveness of those electronics.
 More recently, sensors and weapons are being modified to deal with this threat.
 One of the most common types of ECM is radar jamming or spoofing.
 This originated with the Royal Air Force's use of what they codenamed Window during World War II, which Americans referred to as chaff.
 It was first used during the Hamburg raid on July 24-25, 1943.
-The night fighters outfitted with Window had prong antennae stuck out from their noses, allowing their radars a range of four miles in a 70 degree cone.
 Jamming also may have originated with the British during World War II, when they began jamming German radio communications.
 These efforts include the successful British disruption of German Luftwaffe navigational radio beams.

 In perhaps the first example of ECCM, the Germans increased their radio transmitter power in an attempt to 'burn through' or override the British jamming, which by necessity of the jammer being airborne or further away produced weaker signals.
 This is still one of the primary methods of ECCM today.
 For example, modern airborne jammers are able to identify incoming radar signals from other aircraft and send them back with random delays and other modifications in an attempt to confuse the opponent's radar set, making the 'blip' jump around wildly and become impossible to range.
 More powerful airborne radars means that it is possible to 'burn through' the jamming at much greater ranges by overpowering the jamming energy with the actual radar returns.
 The Germans were not really able to overcome the chaff spoofing very successfully and had to work around it (by guiding the aircraft to the target area and then having them visually acquire the targets).

 Today, more powerful electronics with smarter software for operation of the radar might be able to better discriminate between a moving target like an aircraft and an almost stationary target like a chaff bundle.
 The technology powering modern sensors and seekers allow all successful systems partly due to ECCM designed into them.
 Today, electronic warfare is composed of ECM, ECCM and, electronic reconnaissance/intelligent (ELINT) activities.

 Examples of electronic counter-countermeasures include the American Big Crow program, which served as a Bear bomber and a standoff jammer.
 It was a modified Air Force NKC-135A and was built to provide capability and flexibility of conducting varied and precision electronic warfare experiments.
 Throughout its 20-year existence, the U.S. government developed and installed over 3,143 electronic counter-countermeasures to its array of weapons.
 There is also the BAMS Project, which was funded by the Belgian government since 1982.
 This system, together with advanced microelectronics, also provided secure voice, data, and text communications under the most severe electronic warfare conditions.